 When you’re able to truly check into the present moment, you’ll be able to pay attention to how your body is feeling.
 Things you may have been too busy to notice before may show up.
 You may notice how sexual excitement feels like tickles under your ribs or how your body naturally leans in when you feel eager to sexually engage.

 Take time when your body is feeling to check out where it’s happening in your body.
 Notice the temperature, sensation, or reactions you may have dismissed before.
 Then play with it!
 Ask any good primary school teacher; the best way to learn is to play.
 And in this context, that means it’s ok to play with your body sexually.
 The sexual liberation movement encourages active self-discovery through masturbation.
+And if you are planning to go online for a little inspiration during your masturbatorial studies, we suggest you save a little money with porn discounts.

 It may also be a good idea to try out some sex toys, especially if you can find some awesome sex toys for women made by women.
 As the sexual liberation movement grows, there’s also a growing number of sex toys for women looking to truly hear what a woman’s body wants.
 From sucking to penetrating to pulsating, there’s a variety of sensations you can get to know on your own terms.
 Get to know some of them and play around.